-25. Thirdly, end-users have the right to use terminal equipment of their choice.
+- 25. Thirdly, end-users have the right to use terminal equipment of their choice.
 Directive 2008/63/EC defines "terminal equipment" as "equipment directly or indirectly connected to the interface of a public telecommunication network".
 The right to choose terminal equipment therefore covers equipment which connects to the interface of the public telecommunications network.
-This interface, the network termination point (NTP)15, is defined in Article 2 (9) of the EECC referring to the physical point at which an end-user is provided with access to a public electronic communications network.

-- 26. In considering whether end-users may use the terminal equipment of their choice, NRAs should assess whether an ISP provides equipment for its subscribers and restricts the end-users' ability to replace that equipment with their own equipment, i.e. whether it provides "obligatory equipment". - 27.
+This interface, the network termination point (NTP)17, is defined in Article 2 (dag) of the Framework Directive (2002/21/EC), 18 meaning EECC referring to the physical point at which a subscriberan end-user is provided with access to a public electronic communications network. - 26.
+In considering whether end-users may use the terminal equipment of their choice, NRAs should assess whether an ISP provides equipment for its subscribers and restricts the end-users' ability to replace that equipment with their own equipment, i.e. whether it provides "obligatory equipment". - 27.
 Moreover, NRAs should consider whether there is an objective technological necessity for the obligatory equipment to be considered as part of the ISP network.
 If there is not, and if the choice of terminal equipment is limited, the practice would be in conflict with the Regulation.
-For example, the practice of restricting tethering16 is likely to constitute a restriction on choice of terminal equipment because ISPs "should not impose restrictions on the use of terminal equipment connecting to the network in addition to those imposed by manufacturers or distributors of terminal equipment in accordance with Union law" (Recital 5).
+For example, the practice of restricting tethering19 is likely to constitute a restriction on choice of terminal equipment because ISPs "should not impose restrictions on the use of terminal equipment connecting to the network in addition to those imposed by manufacturers or distributors of terminal equipment in accordance with Union law" (Recital 5).